vintagetoolpatch/vintagetoolpatch.github.io/_posts/2025-05-25-loom-heddle.md

 ![loom heddle bar](/assets/images/loomheddle/15.jpg)

-I chamfered the slots a little with a triangular file to make it easier for the thread to slip it, and reduce the risk of chipping.
+I chamfered the slots a little with a triangular file to make it easier for the thread to slip in, and reduce the risk of chipping.

 ![loom heddle bar](/assets/images/loomheddle/16.jpg)